contagon/handbook/handbook/20-activities.md

 * Provide fun and foster unity.
 * Provide opportunities for personal growth.
 * Strengthen individuals and families.
-* Help members participate in the work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-the-work-of-salvation-and-exaltation)).
+* Help members participate in God’s work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-gods-work-of-salvation-and-exaltation)).

 Some examples of Church activities include: